couple

 Bank, Stock Letters

-These funding letters will allow financial institutions to tranfer titles of accounts into the name of the trust, without further explanation.
+These funding letters will instruct and allow financial institutions to tranfer titles of accounts into the name of the trust, without further explanation.

 Personalized Stationery